"The truth about stories is that that's all we are" – Thomas King

 Still curious about the role of technology in the places and spaces of cities, I moved to Montreal for a PhD in Communication Studies at Concordia University, and began working with members of Île Sans Fil, a grassroots community WiFi group.
 I followed the community WiFi movement as it nourished the boom in municipal WiFi projects in North America, and influenced discourses and practices of media reform.

-In my spare time, I have been known to build interactive art projects, perform on the trapeze, tend my garden, and row on the Thames.
-I divide my time between London and Oxford, with frequent pilgrimages to Montreal.
+In my spare time, I have been known to build interactive art projects, perform on the trapeze, tend my garden, and explore little-known parts of South London on my bike.